- Speak with us

-Join Takara Bio at the Cold Spring Harbor Laboratory (CSHL) 2019 Genome Engineering meeting, scheduled for October 10–13.
-This meeting is specifically designed to foster creative interactions between researchers working on the basic biology of CRISPR/Cas and related bacterial defense systems and those applying this technology to a wide variety of organisms.
+The Cold Spring Harbor Laboratory (CSHL) Genome Engineering meeting fosters creative interactions between researchers working on the basic biology of CRISPR/Cas and related bacterial defense systems and those applying this technology to a wide variety of organisms.

-We're looking forward to seeing you at the meeting, where we will present a poster titled "Detecting allele-specific genome editing outcomes using a fluorescence-based screening method."
-For additional information, please check out our featured SNP screening kit and watch our recorded webinar about a fast and reliable method for SNP screening in genome editing experiments.
-Also, you can reach out to us with questions or requests via the "speak with us" link below.
+We enjoyed seeing colleagues at the meeting, and we invite you to review our posters, learn about our featured knockin screening kit, or watch our recorded webinar about a fast and reliable method for SNP screening in genome editing experiments.
+You can also reach out to us with questions or requests via the "speak with us" link below.